ShaleenAg/Node-Microservice-Docker/README.md

     <li>User Interaction API: This API is responsible for user interaction such as read events, like events</li>
 </ul>

+## Usage

+Navigate into the  folder where you pulled the repo.
+Make sure docker running is running.
+Run the command `docker-compose up` to build/run the microservice.
+The specific API usage has been given below.

 ## Content API
 Content API keeps track of the following things: